How Art Therapy For Anxiety Can Help Mental Health

 A meta-study observed art therapy's treatment effects on anxiety disorder and depression and found that it can help treat symptoms of both conditions in the majority of patients.
 Of the seven different papers cited in the meta-study, four reported post-treatment anxiety symptom reduction as well as reduction of severe depression symptoms.

-Potential benefits for anxiety
+Potential benefits of art therapy for anxiety

 Art therapy for managing symptoms has long been a popular tool used in conjunction with more traditional methods because of its many potential benefits.
 It can serve as an alternate mode of communication.
 It can also center thoughts, break the cycle of rumination, provide dialogue direction, ease nervous clients, and have an overall calming effect.